okta/okta-oidc-js/packages/jwt-verifier/README.md

 To learn more about verification cases and Okta's tokens please read [Working With OAuth 2.0 Tokens](https://developer.okta.com/authentication-guide/tokens/)

+## Upgrading

+For information on how to upgrade between versions of the library, see UPGRADING.md

 ## How to use

 ```bash